best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Programming languages often come with quite a few in-built functions and classes that are available to the end-users.
 However, when it comes to solving specialised problems, these in-built functions are often not enough.
 In these cases, you may need to build functionality to address a given problem from scratch.
 If the solutions you build are useful and reusable, you can then wrap them up in a package to allow other users to install it.
 They can then reuse the work you have put in within their own code to solve similar problems.

 In short, packages are self-contained collections of code written by someone else to solve a particular problem.
 For example, packages like `dplyr` and `pandas` are essential when performing data wrangling in R and Python, respectively.
 They contain a myriad of functions that allows us to avoid rewriting this functionality from scratch every time.
 Inside these packages is a set of [modules](modules) containing relevant functions, classes and other code that someone has written.
-These are wrapped up into a package structure so that the programming language you use can understand, install and make available to you for import.
+These are wrapped up into a package structure so that the programming language you use can understand, install and make available the code to you for import.

 ```{note}
 This section will not cover the practices required to package and distribute your code as a package.
 However if you would like to know more please look to the [code documentation section](code_documentation.md) and seek out the packaging guides for your programming language.